Valley-dependent properties of monolayer MoSi$_{2}$N$_{4}$, WSi$_{2}$N$_{4}$ and MoSi$_{2}$As$_{4}$: Valley-contrasting Berry curvature and circular dichroism

 Such nonzero Berry curvature is the key ingredient for the anomalous Hall transport, which means a longitudinal (in-plane) $E$ field will deflect carriers in transverse directions without applied magnetic field.
 This is most readily understood in the semiclassical formalism~\cite{xiao2010berry}, where the Berry curvature directly enters into the equations of motion and generates a so-called anomalous velocity term $\propto \bm E\times\bm{\Omega}$.
 For our current systems, there is no net charge current at linear order because the $T$ symmetry is preserved.
 However, there could exist valley and spin Hall effect.
 The valley Hall effect occurs in these materials immediately after electron doping.
 As for hole doping, in MoSi$_{2}$N$_{4}$ and WSi$_{2}$N$_{4}$, one has to reach a doping level with $K$/$K'$ valleys occupied to observe the effect.
 The case with hole doping in MoSi$_{2}$As$_{4}$ could be more interesting.
 There, the VBM occurs at $K$ and $K'$, and the valleys are spin polarized.
 The valley Hall effect is therefore associated with a pronounced spin Hall effect.
 We have evaluated the intrinsic spin Hall conductivity for the doped monolayer MoSi$_{2}$As$_{4}$, defined by

 where $f_{n\bm k}$ is the equilibrium distribution function for the doped carriers, $(s_z)_{n\bm k}$ is the $s_z$ spin polarization of the state $|n\bm k\rangle$, and we have included an extra factor of $2e/\hbar$ in the definition such that the magnitude of $\sigma_{xy}^s$ can be better compared with charge conductivities.
 The result obtained from the DFT calculation is plotted in Fig.~\ref{fig7}.
-The magnitude of the spin Hall conductivity ($\sim 0.1 e^2/\hbar$) under hole doping is comparable to that of MoS$_2$-family materials~\cite{feng2012intrinsic}.
+One observes that $\sigma_{xy}^s$ takes a negative value for hole doping and switches sign for electron doping (and again there is a sign change around 0.8 eV).
+The magnitude of the spin Hall conductivity ($\sim 0.05 e^2/\hbar$) under hole doping is comparable to that of MoS$_2$-family materials~\cite{feng2012intrinsic}.
+We have estimated that to achieve the peak magnitude in Fig.~\ref{fig7} (at about $-0.18$ eV), the hole doping concentration is around $1 \times 10^{14} \mathrm{~cm}^{-2}$, which can be achieved by the current experimental technique~\cite{efetov2010controlling, ye2011accessing}.
+The Hall effect will results in both valley and spin polarizations at the edges along the transverse direction, which can be respectively detected by the optical circular dichroism and the magneto-optical Kerr effect.

 The nonzero Berry curvature indicates the Dirac-type valleys have a sense of chirality, which can manifest in the effect of optical circular dichroism~\cite{yao2008valley}.
 It has been shown that for a general two-band system, the degree of circular polarization $\eta$ is proportional to the Berry curvature~\cite{liu2018circular}.
 For our current systems, at each valley there are four low energy bands.
 As optical transitions are vertical and preserve the spin, they can only happen between a pair of bands belonging to the same spin channel.
 Hence, one can consider the two spin channels separately.